qoolixiloop/qool-latex-loop/README.md

 ### 💻 About me
 > My name is Roand Benz, I live in Zurich, Switzerland and decided to dedicate my time and knowledge to some projects on GitHub.
-By clicking the button below you will get some information with respect to hiring and donations.
+By clicking the button below you will get all the necessary information with respect to hiring and donations.
 >
 > <details>
 > <summary> 📖 show content about me</summary>